-- The addressable loop can be configured for Class A or Class B operation. - T-tapping is not recommended. - Unshielded twisted pair (UTP) is recommended. - Conventional devices can be used in a semi addressable application in conjunction with MRI-M502M, or MRI-M502MAP Intelligent Addressable Interface Modules. - A short or open on the loop will activate the common trouble sequence with a latching trouble.
-(Class A only) - DO NOT connect more than 25 devices to a single isolator or between isolators.

-• The MR-3500 FACP will test the sensitivity of a single sensor address every 4 minutes.
-Each address will be tested once in approximately every 11 hours.
+- The addressable loop can be configured for Class A (Class X) or Class B operation. - T-tapping is not recommended. - Unshielded twisted pair (UTP) is recommended. - A short or open on the loop will activate the common trouble sequence with a latching trouble.
+(Class A only) - The maximum number of isolators is determined by the loop current. - The MR-401 FACP will test the sensitivity of a single sensor address every 4 minutes.
+Each address will be tested once, approximately every 11 hours.